 Throughout the scenarios, teams will be confronted with events averaging one hour or more in duration designed to test their training, preparation, and decision-making skills.
 Teams will use technology provided to them for use during the scenarios and will be debriefed after each scenario for their immediate feedback concerning the technology presented to them.

 This event is not limited to teams from the Bay Area.
 It is open to any team wishing to participate.
-In 2015, an international team from South Korea has participated.
+In 2016, an international teams from Mexico and Taiwan has participated.
 Teams from across the United States include Jacksonville (FL) County Sheriff’s Office, Miami-Dade Police Department and Travis County (TX) Sheriff’s Office.
 In past years, teams from the Boston Police Department, the Philadelphia Police Department, the Chicago Police Department, the Dallas Police Department, the French National Police, the Kingdom of Jordan, Bahrain, the State of Israel and other national and international jurisdictions have participated.
 Observers have come from many international areas including Bahrain, Australia, Denmark and the State of Israel.

 Urban Shield is a unique tactical training exercise involving thousands of hours of planning and preparation.
 The event allows participating agencies a practical opportunity to evaluate their tactical team’s level of preparedness and ability to perform a variety of intricate first responder operations.
 The dual benefit of this event allows each agency to evaluate its own tactical capabilities while training together with EMS, Fire, and EOD to identify our ability to cope with large scale events at a regional level.